halayuba/laravel-jobsave/README.md

 Personal organizer for professional job hunters.
 Job Save is an open-source web application with a simple objective - to help job hunters organize and manage the main steps being carried out during the process of searching for a new job.
 The focus here is on you as a job seeker to keep records about application submissions and interviews.
 Job Save attempts to give you a snapshot or an overview of the essential pieces of information or activities related to your job search.

 ### Basic Features
-1. This is a "demo" project but the additional sql file "Jobs.sql" contains "real" activities about my application submissions for this month.
+1. This is a "demo" project but the additional sql files "submissions.sql" and "interviews.sql" contain "real" activities about my own application submissions for job opportunities.
 2. This demo project shows variety of many techniques for creating API-based projects with Laravel/Vuejs/Tailwind.
 3. This project is under development and therefore may contain bugs, incomplete features, or broken "responsive" design.
 4. This project does not focus on Authentication and Authorizations (roles & permissions).